hotchemi/hotchemi.github.io/content/post/meeting-etiquette.md

 - focus on important discussions and keep a time
 - Track action items, never leave as it is

-More fundamentally, it's also quite effective to review the legitimacy of each meeting constantly and drop it as appropriate.
+More fundamentally, it's also quite effective to review the legitimacy of each meeting constantly and drop as appropriate.
 But with the small tips and tricks you'd be able to spend more productive time in a day.

 Happy tedious meeting!